nedsociety/MonsterTrainUnofficialTranslation/doc/Adding_a_new_translation.md

 - steam-related/thumbnail.psd
 - steam-related/[langcode].Desc.txt

-Do note that we accept WIP translation as well.
-And feel free to reach if this guide is too hard to follow.
+Do note that we accept WIP translations as well.
+And feel free to reach us anytime this guide is too hard to follow.

 ------